zydou/arti/doc/dev/metrics/heap_and_download_size.md

-# Sponsor-101 measurements: Heap usage, download size.
+# Project 101 measurements: Heap usage, download size.

-This describes the initial measurement strategy for certain Sponsor-101 metrics.
+This describes the initial measurement strategy for certain Project 101 metrics.
 Namely, we are trying to find:

 > 1. Amount of non-mapped memory allocated when used for example workloads.